 - professional development programs that are targeted at helping women and men develop skills and experience for advancement in their roles;

-- fostering a corporate culture that embraces and values diversity and uses that diversity to deliver business outcomes; and
+- fostering a corporate culture that embraces and values diversity and inclusion and uses that to deliver business outcomes; and

-- providing greater flexible work options and a working environment that helps women and men to balance their work, life and family responsibilities.
-Prior to the remote working requirements that COVID-19 enforced onto companies, Austco Healthcare had 44% of staff already accessing these options.
+- providing greater flexible work options and a working environment that helps women and men to balance their work, life and family responsibilities and act as an enabler to inclusion.

 MONITORING THE MEASURABLE OBJECTIVES